-The Dutch Coalition for Humanitarian Innovation (DCHI) brings together humanitarian organisations, research and educational institutes, businesses of all sizes and governmental actors.
-The coalition enables them to jointly find, develop and scale innovative solutions.
+The Dutch Coalition for Humanitarian Innovation (DCHI), founded in 2016, connected humanitarian organisations, research and educational institutes, businesses of all sizes, and governmental actors.
+This growing coalition and ecosystem enabled them to jointly find, develop, and scale innovative solutions.

 The need for humanitarian innovation

 In the past decade the need for humanitarian aid has increased and has become more complex.
 Humanitarian organisations are challenged by the results of persecution, conflict, violence, human rights violations or events which seriously disturbing public order.
 Innovation is necessary to fulfil this changed reality and to spend the available means and funding effectively.
 The focus and ability to apply, organise and execute innovation in the humanitarian action is insufficient.
 Because of fragmented knowledge and lack of Research & Development resources innovative best practices remain isolated and not disseminated.
 As a result innovative development and promising scaling solutions (and making profitable impact) lags behind.
-DCHI aims to improve the process and practice of emergency aid through innovation with public and private partners.
+DCHI has improved the process and practice of emergency aid through innovation with public and private partners.

 “Imagination is the source of every innovation”Debasish Mridha